Janis-Rullis-IT/dev/Coding/php/Interface-abstract-simply-explained.md

 * https://github.com/Janis-Rullis-IT/dev/blob/master/Infrastructure/Software/Why-use-private-methods.md

-List of available public methods ob which You could rely on.
+List of available public methods on which You could rely on.
 They will be documented and won't change that often.

-Private methods in the implementation classes are can change as much as they want.
+Private methods in the implementation classes can change as much as they want.

 # Abstract is a guide with a partial implementation